openfieldsproject/openfields-core/README.md

 OpenFields empowers small-scale and remote farms in under-resourced areas with a reliable, low-cost alternative to commercial smart farming.
 Built with a focus on **local-first design**, it bridges the technology gap with robust, battery-efficient nodes, LoRa mesh networking, and community collaboration.

 ---
+## Ethics & Philosophy

+OpenFieldsProject is driven by a commitment to openness, equity, and sustainability.
+This is a non-profit, community-focused initiative built to serve, not sell.

+- **Non-profit values:** Fully open-source with no paywalls or commercial agendas.
+- **User-centered design:** Created specifically for users in developing regions, designed to work offline on low-cost hardware.
+- **Correctness over cosmetics:** Accuracy and reliability are paramount because real-world agricultural decisions depend on trustworthy data.
+- **Sustainability:** Energy-efficient, low-bandwidth, and minimal dependencies ensure practical and responsible operation.
+- **Community collaboration:** Contributions are welcome from everyone — developers, farmers, researchers — to build meaningful tools together.

+---

 ## 🌍 Key Features